rvasconcelossilva/learning-journey/scala/README_SCALA.md

 4. Hit Plugins
 4. Type Scala and click on Install

+#Setting up the environment on Mac

+I will update this document once I have completed the Functional Programming Principles in Scala, Functional Program Design, Parallel Programming and Big Data Analyses with Scala and Spark.

 WELL DONE!
 ALL THE REQUIRED TOOLS AND FRAMEWORKS TO START DEVELOPING ON WINDOWS IN SCALA ARE READY.